 This analysis shows that the legal qualification of a party as data controller or data processor is not as black and white as it may appear to be.
 When determining whether a party is a data controller or a data processor, the main criterion is the actual influence a party has on the intended processing.
 If a particular party has a broad decision-making power when it comes to the essential elements of a processing activity, that party is a data controller.

-If you want to read the complete opinion of the DPA (in Dutch), see: https://www.gegevensbeschermingsautoriteit.be/sites/privacycommission/files/documents/Begrippen_VW_OA.pdf.
+You can read the complete opinion of the DPA here (in Dutch).

 Do you have a legal question about the qualification of your organisation as a controller or as a processor and the associated GDPR obligations?
 International law firm Timelex can help you with the correct qualification.
 Please contact Timelex for a non-binding introduction.